openedx/edx-documentation/en_us/developers/source/accessibility.rst

 * Your keyboard.
 For information about using your keyboard to test for accessibility, see `<http://webaim.org/techniques/keyboard/>`_.

+.. note:: By default, the Mac OSX operating system is configured to move keyboard focus to **Text boxes and lists only**.
+This setting also applies to browsing web pages using Safari or Firefox with a keyboard.
+To effectively test keyboard accessibility using a Mac, you should configure your computer to focus on **All controls**.
+Open **System Preferences**, and then select **Keyboard**.
+   On the **Shortcuts** tab, for Full Keyboard Access select **All controls**.
+You can also toggle this setting with Control+F7.

+   If you are a Chrome user, this behavior is controlled in a browser setting and is enabled by default.
+However, if you find that you cannot move focus to links while using Chrome you might need to change your browser configuration.
+Open **Settings**, then click **Show advanced settings**.
+Under **Web content**, confirm that the **Pressing Tab on a web page highlights links, as well as form fields** checkbox is selected.

 To test your feature using a screen reader, you can use the following options.